exceptionSPG/shivagyawali.com.np/src/content/pages/about.md

 ## Outside of Work

+I love explaining things to others.
 I enjoy teaching, writing, and sharing.
 These are the place where I share:

 * **<a href="https://www.youtube.com/@ShivaGyawali" target="_blank" rel="noopener noreferrer">Shiva Gyawali YT</a>**\
     I share useful videos for students, from (hard engineering) course content to some travel vlogs, some useful information and scholarship tips, and many more.
 Check it once.